Florentino Collantes: Maturity

-As an adult, Collantes worked in the government's Bureau of Lands where he was given a number of provincial assignments that gave him the opportunity to learn the Kapampangan, Ilocano and Visayan languages.
+As an adult, Collantes worked in the government's Bureau of Lands, and that is where he was given a number of provincial assignments that gave him the opportunity to learn the Kapampangan, Ilocano and Visayan languages.

 His interest in poetry led him to write for the defunct Tagalog publications Buntot Pagi, Pagkakaisa and Watawat.
 He would later be an editor of the defunct publications Pakak, Balagtas, Lintik and Ang Bansa.

 In 1925, he was asked to join a group of Tagalog writers to organize an event to mark the birth anniversary of the Tagalog poet Francisco Balagtas on April 2.
 The group included the writers Rosa Sevilla and Jose Corazon de Jesus.

 The group decided to change the format of the traditional duplo and rename it balagtasan, in honor of Balagtas.
 The first balagtasan was held in Tayuman, Manila on April 6, 1925.
 Several pairs of poets joined the literary joust but Collantes and De Jesus were the most popular.
 The organizers pitted the two in a rivalry that culminated in a contest for the title of 'Hari ng Balagtasan' (King of the Balagtasan).

 Poet of the people

 Although De Jesus was acclaimed 'Hari ng Balagtasan', Collantes also gained national fame as a poet.
 His most memorable work is 'Ang Lumang Simbahan', which was so popular that he expanded it into a novel that was later turned into a movie starring Mary Walter.
 The movie is now acclaimed as a classic in Philippine cinema.

 His other works that are now taught in schools all over the Philippines are 'Ang Magsasaka' (The Farmer), 'Pangarap sa Bagong Kasal' (Dream For The Newly-Weds), 'Mahalin Ang Atin' (Love Our Own), 'Ang Tulisan' (The Bandit) and 'Ang Labindalawang Kuba' (The Twelve Hunchbacks).

 On July 4, 1950, Collantes was conferred the title 'Makata ng Bayan' (Poet of the People) by President Elpidio Quirino.

-Collantes died on July 15, 1951 at the age of 55.
+Collantes died on July 15, 1951, at the age of 55.
 He was survived by his wife Sixta Tancioco and eight children.